entropyxyz/entropy-docs/content/guides/transfer-funds.md

    ![](./images/transfer-funds-authorize-transaction.png)

-1. Enter your password if prompted, and click **Sign the transaction**.

 That's it!
 The transaction will take up to 6 seconds to transfer funds from one account to another.

 ## Interactive CLI